ntesija/HopCatTapper/README.md

 ## Output
 If everything works properly, you should have an Excel document in the project folder with the name you gave it.
-The top-most beer will be the most alcoholic for the amount you will pay.
+The top-most beer will be have the most alcohol for the amount you will pay.
 The `Type` column will be what type of beer it is.